-Under the Pre-Trial Conference (PTC) procedure, applicable in most states in Nigeria, courts are vested with case management powers.
-Case management actions undertaken by the courts include:
+Under the Case Management Conference and Scheduling procedure, applicable in Lagos, courts are vested with case management powers.
+Case management actions undertaken by the courts in Lagos include:

-- formulation and settlement of issues; - amendment of pleadings; - control of scheduling of discovery, inspection and production of documents; - settlement of issues; - hearing and determination of interlocutory applications including objections on point of law; and - promoting amicable settlement of the case or adoption of alternative dispute resolution mechanisms.
+formulation and settlement of issues;

+- amendment of pleadings; - control of scheduling of discovery, inspection and production of documents; - settlement of documents to be admitted as exhibits at the trial: - the admission of facts, and other evidence by consent of the parties; - control and scheduling of discovery, inspection and production of documents; - hearing and determination of interlocutory applications including objections on point of law; - promoting amicable settlement of the case or adoption of alternative dispute resolution mechanisms; - narrowing the field of disputes between experts witnesses; and - making referrals to the Lagos Multi-Door Courthouse or other relevant ADR bodies.

-Several interim applications are available to the parties including:
+Several interim applications are available to the parties, including: